Happy Earth Day everyone! In honor of this day of green, here is a post about interior decorating with plants.

 Love these colors and adore peonies!
 Well, who doesn’t?

-Nicole Gibbons has a fantastic blog which is full of lots and lots of eye candy!
+Nicole Gibbons has a fantastic blog that is full of lots and lots of eye candy!

 I had NO idea this was her room.
 I just love it— because it’s perfect!